CodingItWrong/adequate-sync-proposal/PROPOSAL.md

 * Initial data should be retrieved by a `GET` to the root (/) of the adequate sync endpoint.
 * At any time after the initial data load, the client can `GET /operations` to retrieve updates to the data from the server.
   The client must apply these operations in the order they are sent in the array.
-* If the server provides a WebService and the client connects to it, then any received arrays of operations should be applied to the local client data in the same way as results from `GET /operations`.
+* If the server provides a WebSocket and the client connects to it, then any received arrays of operations should be applied to the local client data in the same way as results from `GET /operations`.
 * When a change is made to data, the client should first attempt to send the operation to the server before applying it locally.
 	* If the server returns an error, the server will not have made any changes to the data on the server: the operations must be applied in a single transaction.
 	* If the server returns a success HTTP status and an empty array, this means that there were no server operations applied between the last `GET` and when this client's operations were `POST`ed, so the operations can be safely applied to the local data.